Eliot read this poem -- "some light satirical stuff" (as he wrote his mother

 onwelluidend en gedraagt zich zot;

-maar elke week, vol zaligheid,
+elke week, vol zaligheid,

 huwt de zingende Kerk met God.